 The palace has a rectangular shape and surrounds an interior courtyard.

-From the courtyard of the palace, a magnificent view of the gardens “Campo del Moro” with the “Casa de Campo” park in the background.
+From the palace’s courtyard, a magnificent view of the gardens “Campo del Moro” with the “Casa de Campo” park in the background.

 The gardens “Campo del Moro”